Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 and line 3 to:           `let mine = mp.MyPair(2, 4)`

 ## 13.3 Importing a local Mojo package
-You can import a package and its modules either directly from source files or from a compiled `.mojopkg/.📦` file.
+You can import a package and its modules either directly from source files or from a compiled `.mojopkg` or `.📦` file.
 It makes no real difference to Mojo which way you import a package.
 When importing from source files, the directory name works as the package name, whereas when importing from a compiled package, the filename is the package name (which you specify with the mojo package command, so it can differ from the directory name).

 ## 13.3.1 Importing the package as source code
 For our example, let's continue to work on the code from § 13.2.
 Suppose our project structure is like this: